Dunfermline and Queensferry Railway: Connecting Dunfermline by rail to Edinburgh

-In 1861 the possibility of a Queensferry route seemed to have been revived, and three Bills went to Parliament to authorised such a line.
+In 1861 the possibility of a Queensferry route seemed to have been revived, and three bills went to Parliament to authorised such a line.
 One was the EP&DR's own line, to run from Dunfermline; an independent line was to run from Dunfermline to join the Edinburgh and Glasgow Railway; and the E&GR itself proposed a line from its own main line to Dunfermline.
 These three lines were essentially similar, and they all involved a ferry crossing at Queensferry.
 The ferry might involve roll-on roll-off arrangements as at Burntisland, and maybe there might even be a bridge, crossing from Blackness to Charlestown, a little to the west.
 The North British Railway had absorbed the EP&DR in 1862, and brought considerable additional financial power to the matter, yet seemingly without decisive action.
 Thus in 1864 the Fife Herald reported that:

 As yet, there is no preparation for laying the trunk line between Edinburgh and Dunfermline and northwards to Perth.
 It appears that the North British Company are contemplating the abandonment of the route by the Queensferry, and the adoption of another higher up the Firth by means of a bridge.
 The report of the Directors says, "Another cause has dictated caution in the commencement of the expensive works on the southern portion of the Dunfermline Railway.
 The conviction has gradually become stronger, that a bridge over the Firth of Forth, at no great distance from Queensferry, might be erected without extravagant cost...
 In the present [Parliamentary] session, two bills have passed the second reading in the House of Commons, each containing application for power to erect a bridge... with this advantage, that the northern terminus of each of these bridges would abut upon the company's railway at Charleston, [sic] and this [would] open immediate communication with Edinburgh and Glasgow from Fife by means of its existing lines from Perth and Dundee via Dunfermline..."

 Every one who reads this will easily spell out its real meaning--the abandonment of the Queensferry route--and the consequent abandonment of the whole design of an Edinburgh, Dunfermline and Perth railway, although it has received the sanction of Parliament.
 A bridge across the Firth at Charleston!
 Such an undertaking as this would cost a million of money, and would be an act of folly very unlikely to be perpetrated by a covey of sharp-witted railway directors.

 The NBR firmly committed itself to the Forth Bridge at Charlestown in 1865, but the project was still on the back burner as the company gave the Tay Bridge priority.
 Thomas Bouch had designed the crossing, which was to involve two suspension bridge sections.
-But when the Tay bridge suffered a partial collapse in the Tay Bridge disaster in 1879, Bouch's work was naturally suspended.
-In 1882 the authorising Bill was passed in Parliament for the Forth Bridge that is in place today.
+But when the Tay Bridge suffered a partial collapse in the Tay Bridge disaster in 1879, Bouch's work was naturally suspended.
+The Forth Bridge Railway Act 1882 (45 & 46 Vict. c. cxiv) was passed in Parliament for the Forth Bridge that is in place today.